 Have politics affected your relationships at work?
 Try these survival strategies.

-No one ever said you and your co-workers have to agree on everything in order to peacefully coexist at work.
+Talking politics at work is awkward at best.
+No one ever said you and your co-workers have to agree on everything in order to peacefully coexist.
 But if you’re experiencing a bit more friction at work lately—and it’s getting in the way of getting the job done—know that you’re not alone.

 Why are things suddenly so heated in the office?
 For one thing, in the age of constant connection via smartphones and social media channels, it’s nearly impossible to avoid any knowledge of our colleagues’ political leanings.
 And once you know that Bob in accounting or that Sue in customer success don't share your basic beliefs, it can be hard to look at them quite the same way.
 The situation gets even more awkward when your boss is among those with whom you disagree.